intreqd/iris2bq/README.md

 }

 ```
 Up there in the jdbc connection block is where the magic happens for us.
-Just specify a list of applicable tables in IRIS for the Namespace you are connecting to (`USER`) and watch the appear in Big Query.
+Just specify a list of applicable tables in IRIS for the Namespace you are connecting to (`USER`) and watch them appear in Big Query in our Dataset.

 - Run the application specifying the config file:
 ```